 Although the honors program demands the greatest amount of work during the senior year, planning should begin in the junior year.

 - Consider if participation in this program is right for you.
 Talk to faculty members in the department about possible topics or senior honors work that past students have produced.

 - Review journals and recent publications in the field to gain a deeper understanding of current trends.

 - Identify possible questions that fascinate you enough to explore over a sustained period of research and writing.

 April, Junior Year

 - Submit an application to formally enroll in the honors program.
 Before submitting an application you will need to approach a faculty member with whom you'd like to work and discuss your research ideas.
 If the faculty member agrees to work with you, you must indicate their name on your application.
-Please email the form to email@example.com.
-You will be notified of your application approval or denial by spring registration.
+You will be notified of your application approval or denial within 2 weeks after the deadline.